Cloud-CV/EvalAI/docs/source/submission.md

 ### Notes

-*

-api with url pattern `jobs:challenge_submission`.
+* REST API with url pattern `jobs:challenge_submission`.
 Here _jobs_ is application namespace and _challenge_submission_ is instance namespace.
 You can read more about [url namespace](https://docs.djangoproject.com/en/1.10/topics/http/urls/#url-namespaces)